bioinfo-pf-curie/RNA-seq/README.md

 ### Quick run

-The pipeline can be run on any infrastructure as follow
+The pipeline can be run on any infrastructure from a list of input files or from a sample plan as follow

 #### Run the pipeline locally